Manipulation-Oriented Object Perception in Clutter through Affordance Coordinate Frames: Related Work

 \subsection{Affordances for Robotic Manipulation}

 The concept of affordance has been explored in many aspects of robot manipulation.
 For visual perception, Nguyen et al.~\cite{do2018affordancenet} proposed AffordanceNet to achieve state-of-the-art accuracy on affordance detection and segmentation on affordance datasets~\cite{nguyen2017object,myers2015affordance}.
-The affordance detection together with segmentation can reduce search space of grasp pose for manipulation as explored in~\cite{detry2017task}, and grasp center point and axis are fitted from the shape of segmentation in~\cite{chu2019learning}.
-Our main contribution is to propose a model that jointly learns part-based keypoints and axes as well as association between parts, instead of fitting axis from detections/segmentations.
+The affordance detection together with segmentation can reduce search space of grasp pose for manipulation as explored in~\cite{detry2017task}, and grasp center point and axis are fitted from the shape of masks in~\cite{chu2019learning}.
+Our main contribution is to propose a model that jointly learns part-based 3D keypoints and axes as well as association between parts.
 On the other hand, various affordance representations have been proposed for task execution.
-Affordance templates~\cite{hart2015affordance} were developed for highly constrained manipulation tasks but require user inputs to manually register affordance template in robot observations.
-The affordance wayfield~\cite{mcmahon2018affordance} extended the similar idea to a gradient field based representation, but also requires explicit registration of wayfield in robot observations.
+Affordance templates~\cite{hart2015affordance} were developed for highly constrained manipulation tasks but require user inputs to manually register it with robot observations.
+Affordance wayfield~\cite{mcmahon2018affordance} extended the similar idea to a gradient field.
 In~\cite{kaiser2016towards, kaiser2018autonomous}, affordances are modeled as an existence possibility using certainty or belief functions, based on the relation of environmental shape primitives and end-effector poses.
 The formulation supports hierarchical relations from basic grasps to bi-manual operations.
-Our work differs from these works as we still define affordances from object part level which is visually perceivable and generalizable to objects with similar functionality.
+Our work differs from these works as we define affordances from object part level to be visually perceivable and generalizable to objects with similar functionality.